Papua New Guinea tourist visa

 No one has added any tips.
 Do you want to help?

-Do virgin islander citizens need a visa to go to Samoa?
+Do virgin islander citizens need a visa to go to Papua New Guinea?

-No, visa is not required for Virgin Islander citizens.
-You can get visa details, documents required, official website and other details for Samoa visa but if you still have question which are unanswered then you can discuss with the community
+Yes, visa is required for Virgin Islander citizens.
+You can get visa details, documents required, official website and other details for Papua New Guinea visa but if you still have question which are unanswered then you can discuss with the community

 Frequently Asked Questions

 Disclaimer: The information in the site should be used as a guide only.
 You are advised to contact your local official mission/consulate/embassy and ensure you have the latest information.
 We take no responsibility.